JappyPing/reads2graph/README.md

 wget https://github.com/Jappy0/reads2graph/blob/main/example/data/SRR1543965.umi.fasta
 ```
 ```
-reads2graph -i ./data/SRR1543965.umi.fasta -o ./ -x 2 -n 1 -p 64 -k 4 --window_number 2 --omh_times 4 --omh_k 4
+reads2graph -i ./SRR1543965.umi.fasta -o ./ -x 2 -n 1 -p 64 -k 4 --window_number 2 --omh_times 4 --omh_k 4
 ```
 ### Expected results
-Note: the date and time will be the real date and time when you run reads2graph
+Note: The date, time, and commands will reflect the current state when you execute `reads2graph'.
+The example process will be finished in about 4 minutes.

 ```
 2024-05-23 22:46:56: INFO: Welcome to use reads2graph!